GMOD/Apollo/docs/ExampleBuild.md

 tar xf Apollo-2.0.2.tar.gz
 # Setup apollo mysql user and database
 CREATE USER 'apollo'@'localhost' IDENTIFIED BY 'THE_PASSWORD';
-CREATE DATABASE `apollogproduction`;
+CREATE DATABASE `apollo-production`;
 GRANT ALL PRIVILEGES ON `apollo-production`.* To 'apollo'@'localhost' IDENTIFIED BY 'THE_PASSWORD';
 # Configure apollo for mysql.
 cd ~/src/Apollo-2.0.2
 # Let's store the config file outside of the source tree.
 mkdir ~/apollo.config
 # Copy the template
-cp sample-mysql-apollo-config.groovy ~/apollo.config/apollo-config.groovy ln -s ~/apollo.config/apollo-config.groovy
+cp sample-mysql-apollo-config.groovy ~/apollo.config/apollo-config.groovy
+ln -s ~/apollo.config/apollo-config.groovy
 # For now, turn off tomcat8 so that we can see if the locally-run version works service tomcat8 stop
-# Run the local version, which verifies install reqs, and does a bunch of stuff (see below) cd Apollo-2.0.2
+# Run the local version, which verifies install reqs, and does a bunch of stuff (see below)
+cd Apollo-2.0.2
 ./apollo run-local

 # Some of what the Apollo installer does: